ShaoxiongYuan/ShaoxiongYuan.github.io/tech-tidbits/openclaw.md

 - **OpenAI Integration:** With Steinberger joining OpenAI to lead personal agents, OpenClaw's architecture will likely inform future OpenAI products.
 The open-source foundation model mirrors Google's Chromium strategy — maintaining community momentum while enabling commercial development on top.
 - **Institutional-Grade Security:** The current security gap is a known problem with active community investment.
 ClawAudit (automated security auditing) and improved VirusTotal integration are in active development.
-- **Government & Policy Interest:** On March 8, 2026, the AI Bureau of Shenzhen, China released a draft policy for public comment proposing support measures specifically for OpenClaw deployment — an indication that autonomous agent frameworks are entering formal regulatory consideration globally.
+- **Government & Policy Interest:** On March 8, 2026, the AI Bureau of Shenzhen, China released a draft policy for public comment proposing support measures specifically for OpenClaw deployment, an indication that autonomous agent frameworks are entering formal regulatory consideration globally.
 - **Multi-Agent Standardization:** The ad-hoc multi-agent patterns the community has built are converging toward standardized "agent team" templates, reducing setup friction for new users.
 - **Enterprise Forks:** The open-source nature of OpenClaw means enterprise-grade forks with proper compliance tooling are inevitable.
 NEAR AI has already launched a Trusted Execution Environment hosting product for OpenClaw targeting security-conscious users.